pundiramit/device-xiaomi-beryllium/README.md

 TWRP and copy them to your Host machine.
 It will come very handy.
 Believe me :)

-# How to build and flash aosp_beryllium images?
+# How to build and flash beryllium AOSP images?

 * Download source and build AOSP images for Poco F1 (Beryllium) -->